jerry81/openCv/README.md

 used to detect edges - a jump in intensity between pixels

+### laplacian

+uses second derivative - finds peaks - also used to detect edges

+### canny

+even betteer edge detector than the above 2

+### hough line

+for detecting straight lines

+### hough circle

+For detecting circles

 ### definitions

 correlation: operation between image or part of image and operator (kernel)